psychoinformatics-de/rdm-course/_episodes/03-remote-collaboration.md

 ### Update the dataset

-Let's imagine a situation when there's an update to a dataset
+Let's imagine a situation when there's an update to a dataset's
-contents: either a new file is added, or a change is made to an existing one.
+content: either a new file is added, or a change is made to an existing one.
 In both cases, the mechanism for sharing the change will be the same.
 Let's simulate this situation from the side of the original dataset.